MrCartoonology/mrcartoonology.github.io/_posts/2025-04-29-supercal_second_experiments.md

 | 20     | -77.9294 | 783.58              | Explain the word supercalifragilisticexpialidocious.
 Q:Q:Q:Q:Q:Q:Q:Q:Q:QQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQQ |

 ## Retain Response
 A `retain` response was tracked as well.
-Something 'different' than `supercal...` was chosen.
+Something 'different' from `supercal...` was chosen.
 The prompt was

 ```